Luny Tunes: 2008–2012

-2014 - present
+2014–present

 Luny Tunes currently reside in Puerto Rico where they own a studio estimated to be worth around US$3.5 million.
 In recent years, the superstar production team has worked on hit songs such as "Adrenalina" by Wisin feat.
 Jennifer Lopez and Ricky Martin, "Duele El Corazon" by Enrique Iglesias, "Mayor Que Yo 3" by Daddy Yankee, Don Omar, Wisin y Yandel, "Moviendo Caderas" by Yandel feat.
 Daddy Yankee, "Limbo" by Daddy Yankee and even more pop influenced tracks for the likes of Farruko, Don Omar, and Tito El Bambino.
 They are currently working on "Mas Flow 3", though initially expected to be a more pop influenced album with featurings from the likes of J Balvin and Flex, the product will now be more of a return to reggaeton's roots like the first two Mas Flow albums due to the poor reception of the leaked lead single "La Fila" by Don Omar, Sharlene and Maluma.
 The duo signed a deal with Universal Latino in 2016 to distribute the much anticipated "Mas Flow 3" album.
+In an interview with Molusco TV released on November 1, 2023, Luny Tunes stated Mas Flow 3 is still planned to be released and are currently renegotiating with their parent label to make it happen.